austintheriot/resonix/README.md

 ## Todos:
 - Update licenses / cargo tomls, directory names

+- Add Spacebar lisener for playback
+- Add keyboard listeners for buffer selection

 - Optimizations:
     - Add `finished` grains to a hashmap when finished to prevent the need for searching for spent grains on every frame
     - Improve which `rand` function we're using for better efficiency

 - Use newtype-style units to disambiguate calculations

-- LOADING STATE: Add an audio loading / initialization state style / animation

 - Move audio PROCESSING into a Web Worker thread so that `cpal` merely has to request audio data at the appropriate time
     - Keeps main thread / audio processing from getting locked up by UI updates and vice versa